Cyril-Arinze/My-First-React-app/README.md

+# Note
+This is a guided project from Udemy by Angela Yu

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).